chrisnmorrison/openmastery/GUIDE_TO_CREATE_COURSES.md

-# How do I create content for Open Ed?
+# How do I create content for Open Mastery?

-We're so happy that you want to contribute to Open Ed.
+We're so happy that you want to contribute to Open Mastery.
 By contributing, you are:

 - contributing to open source
 - generating content that you can put on your resume